Jess-Morrison/INDIVIDUAL-PROJECT-sorting-hat/README.md

 # Sorting Hat
 Hello and thank you for viewing my Sorting Hat project

-Primary Features - This project allows users to be randomly selected to a Hogwarts House Target Audience - Anyone who is a lover of Harry Potter Purpose - This app is meant to bring joy and fun by allowing users to experience what it's like to be at Hogwarts on Sorting day
+-Primary Features - This project allows users to be randomly selected to a Hogwarts House -Target Audience - Anyone who is a lover of Harry Potter -Purpose - This app is meant to bring joy and fun by allowing users to experience what it's like to be at Hogwarts on Sorting day
-Getting Started - Please select the "Start" button to begin Help - Please come back here for information concerning the project
+-Getting Started - Please select the "Start" button to begin -Help - Please come back here for information concerning the project